JiyeongHa/Spatial-Frequency-Preference_NSDsyn/README.md

 ```

 ## Understanding the pipeline
-We also provide a set of jupyter notebooks to understand the pipeline.
-Under the `notebooks` directory, you can find the `pipeline.ipynb` notebook.
-This notebook provides a step-by-step guide to the analysis pipeline.
+We also provide a set of jupyter notebooks under the `notebooks` directory to understand the pipeline.
+The notebooks provide a step-by-step guide to the analysis pipeline.
 The number indicates the order of the analysis steps.
+Step 0: Stimulus check
+Step 1: Prepping the data
+Step 2: One-dimensional model: Fitting a log-Gaussian function to eccentricity-binned data
+Step 3: Two-dimensional model: Fitting the Broderick et al. model to the data